Purpose and scope

 Step 2: Plan for assurance

-This means you must apply the Key Principles for Good Assurance and meet minimum assurance requirements applicable to the tier of the investment.
-The resultant Assurance Plan agreed with the DTA will be submitted to Cabinet for approval as part of the proposed investment.
+Agencies are required to plan for assurance.
+You must apply the 5 Key Principles for Good Assurance and meet minimum assurance requirements applicable to the tier of your investment.
+The resultant Assurance Plan agreed with the DTA may be submitted to Cabinet for approval as part of the proposed investment.

 Step 3: Use assurance effectively during delivery

-This means you must deliver according to your approved Assurance Plan, continue to apply the Key Principles for Good Assurance and meet ongoing reporting and engagement requirements.
+Throughout the delivery of your investment, you must continue to use assurance effectively.
+This means you must deliver according to your approved Assurance Plan, continue to apply the 5 Key Principles for Good Assurance and meet ongoing assurance reporting and engagement requirements.

-Key principles for good assurance
+5 key principles for good assurance

 Connect with the digital community